nuggex/reolinkPHP/README.md

-### Bash script
+### ptzGetSnapshot.sh Bash script

 Included is a bash script template that moves the camera to a predefined preset and sleeps for 20 seconds before taking a snapshot and saving it to disk.

+Intended use for this is to move the camera to another preset than your default Guard Point and take an image.

 This script requires FFMPEG to work.

 Included also an upload with sftp to remote server, this requires that you have set up a keypair for authentication.